rrx/protolang/README.md

 - [ ] basic polymorphism
 - [ ] compile to machine code using LLVM
 - [ ] basic build and test tooling
-- [ ] parser combinator library for self-hosting
+- [ ] parser combinator library
+- [ ] self-hosting language parser
-- [ ] self-hosting language compiler
+- [ ] self-hosting language interpreter
 - [ ] embed in an editor
 - [ ] syntax highlighting for the editor
 - [ ] autoformat for the editor